RifatAhmmedSiddique/CalendarEvents/README.md

 # CalendarEvents
-A simple KWGT widget that shows upcoming calendar events.
+A simple transparent background KWGT widget that shows upcoming calendar events.

 # How To
 1. Install KWGT app from play store.